Western Expansion 1880-1900

 A fraternal organization in the US that encourages families to band together to promote economic and political well-being.
 Grange.
 The Grange, officially known as the National Grange of the Order of Patrons of Husbandry, was founded in 1867 to support farmers and rural communities.

-A land west of the Mississippi River and east of the Rocky Mountains, an important part of westward expansion in the US
+a land west of the Mississippi River and east of the Rocky Mountains, an important part of westward expansion in the US

 Great Plains